How To Ride Your Bike All Winter – And Love it

 The nice thing about this clothing setup is that it is still worn right over your street clothes.
 Even in the worst weather during my working days, I would bike to work in the full outfit, then could strip the outer layers off within two minutes and would be dressed as a regular office worker.
 The time to dress up, and the time to strip down, is less than the time it takes a car driver to scrape off his windshield or find a parking spot or shovel his driveway.

 The last issue regarding winter bicycling is that you’ll often be doing it after sunset.
 Biking is not statistically more dangerous than car-driving (more on that in a future article), as long as you follow standard safe riding practices, and one of those is making sure you are just as visible as a car at night.
 Luckily, this is easy: A flashing red LED light mounted to your seat post, another one on your backpack if you like, reflective leg straps and standard bike reflectors, and a bright LED headlamp on your handlebars and/or your head.
-This light set at Nashbar looks ideal, for example.
+These days my favorite is the Niterider Minewt 150 Combo from Nashbar (or its even brighter 250 lumen brother).
 Mrs. Money Mustache and I used to do the 35-minute uphill bike ride in the dark on our way home from work all winter, on fairly busy roads.
 We made sure we were a rolling light show when seen from any direction, and cars were able to see us from literally almost a mile away, because we looked like police cars.
 LED lights are cheap, bright, incredibly low in battery consumption, and indestructible, so there is no reason not to have some fun with them when setting yourself up for night riding.

 I will admit that all of these steps, when taken together, do take an initial round of using your brain and putting in some effort.
 And I’ll even admit that while you’re figuring out the whole system, you might even experience brief periods of discomfort because you might be too cold or too warm and need to make clothing adjustments.
 But guess what?
 You don’t score yourself a happier life by running from all forms of discomfort.
 It’s just the opposite – you get happier by ramming yourself right up against obstacles like this one and then smashing through them.